huggingface/hub-docs/docs/hub/enterprise-hub-resource-groups.md

 This feature is part of the <a href="https://huggingface.co/enterprise" target="_blank">Enterprise Hub</a>.
 </Tip>

-Resource Groups provide granular access control within Hugging Face organizations.
+Resource Groups allow organizations to enforce fine-grained access control to their repositories.

 <div class="flex justify-center" style="max-width: 550px">
   <img